usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

   - You should be stuck for an hour on a problem before seeking help, but you should definitely seek help if you have been stuck for an hour.
 See: [Getting Help](#asynchronous-communication)

   - Do not cheat.
-This includes working too closely with your classmates or the CS tutors.
+This includes working too closely with your classmates or the TA.
 See: [Cheating Policy](#cheating-policy)

-  - You must pass at least one exam to earn a C or higher letter grade in this class.
+  - You must pass at least one midterm to earn a C or higher letter grade in this class.
 See: [Pass Requirements](#pass-requirements)

-  - You must make enough progress on projects to earn a C or higher letter grade in this class.
+  - You must pass the final exam to earn a C or higher letter grade in this class.
 See: [Pass Requirements](#pass-requirements)

   - Attendance is required one per week and late submissions are not accepted; but there are automatic exceptions granted for certain situations.
 See: [Policy Exceptions](#policy-exceptions)